kukuu/redux-react/app/dev/js/actions/README.md

 ## Actions vs. Action Creators

-Action creators are functions that create objects, actions are the objects that get created.
+Action creators are functions that create objects, actions are the objects that get created (returned).
+You pass them as argument together with dispatch to the bindActionCreators in the matchDispatchToProps function.
+This function alo receive dispatch as argument.

 **Action creator**
 ```